Friday, February 3, 2023

 About Jeju Island

 There is a beautiful volcano right in the middle of the island.
-During spring, it gets covered in colorful cherry blossoms, and in winters, it looks sublime covered in snow.
+It gets covered in colorful cherry blossoms during spring, and in winter, it looks sublime, covered in snow.

 Jeju in spring – Welcome the Spring (Jeju Tourism Organization)

-Everything on the island is sort of tailormade for travelers, be it natural or human-made.
-There are many tourist destinations like the Teddy Bear Museum, Ripley’s Believe It Or Not, Osulloc Tea Garden, and many more.
+Everything on the island is sort of tailor-made for travelers, be it natural or human-made.
+Many tourist destinations include the Teddy Bear Museum, Ripley’s Believe It Or Not, Osulloc Tea Garden, and many more.
 All of these are unique and different, but the natural beauty of Jeju Island is simply unparalleled.

 Halla-san

 It is the highest peak in South Korea.
-Halla-san is the dormant volcano that has fundamentally shaped the Jeju Island.
-This volcano is located in the middle of the Mt.
+Halla-san is the dormant volcano that has fundamentally shaped Jeju Island.
+This volcano is located in the middle of Mt.
 Halla National Park, which has miles and miles of trails for explorers to enjoy.
-There are mainly five distinct trails that initiate from the Mt.
+Mainly five distinct trails initiate from Mt.
 Halla in the middle.
 You can enjoy the magnificent foliage and awesome rock formations on this 9 km hike.

 mount Hallasan jeju must have things